 You can search Cloud SIEM fields by keyword, for example:

 The Security Record Details field contains a JSON object with all of the fields from the underlying Record or Signal.
 Some of the data is nested in one or more sub-objects, like the

 fields object for Record., shown expanded in the screenshot below.
-The fields object contains the contents of the fields field in the underlying Record, which is all of the unnormalized data from the original log message before it was normalized to the CSE schema.
+The fields object contains the contents of the fields field in the underlying Record, which is all of the unnormalized data from the original log message before it was normalized to the Cloud SIEM schema.